isamu-isozaki/teamai_test/sales-qualification-questions/index.html.md

     * What problems are they looking to solve?
         - If these problems are not solved, what happens?
 What are the implications of these problems?
     * What tools are you using in your Dev Ops stack?
-        - Bug Tracker (Issue Tracker)
+        - Bug Tracker (Issue Tracker/index.html.md)
         - CI
         - Code Review
         - Deployment
         - Project Management/Agile Tools
-    * What performance issues are you experiencing in any of these areas (stack above)?
+    * What performance issues are you experiencing in any of these areas (stack above/index.html.md)?
     * Where is this interest/initiative coming from?
 (At the top or only this lead - is it company, unit, or personal interest.
-The higher the initiative, the more likely to close and quickly)
+The higher the initiative, the more likely to close and quickly/index.html.md)
     * What is the timing to purchase?
     * What are the requirements you have for this project?
         - What does success look like?